petebrowne/massimo/README.md

 This is where you put partials and layouts (like Rails).
 You can render partials from your pages by calling `render("partial_name")`.

 ### Running Massimo

+#### Using the Command Line

 Usually this is done through the massimo executable, which is installed with the gem.
 In order to get a server up and running with your Massimo site, run `massimo --server` and then browse to http://localhost:1984/.
 Or you could simply run `massimo --watch` to watch for changes and regenerate the site.
+For full command line options run `massimo --help`.

+#### Using the Ruby lib

+Massimo is designed to also work well with straight Ruby code.
+In order to create and process the Site you would do the following:

+    require "rubygems"
+    require "massimo"

+    site = Massimo::Site(:source => "./source", :output => "./output") # Create a site with the given configuration options site.pages # An array of all the pages found in the pages directory site.process! # Processes all the source files and generates the output files.

 ## YAML Front Matter